Updated January 22, 2016

-To get to your widgets from your Dashboard, go to Appearance–>Widgets.
-Click & drag the “Text” widget into your sidebar (your sidebar options may differ from mine in this photo):
+To get to your widgets, from your Dashboard, go to Appearance–>Widgets.
+Click & drag the widget (box) that says “Text” into your sidebar (your sidebar options may be set up differently from mine in this photo but same idea):

-Here’s the code you will paste into your text widget.
-It consists of two parts:
+The code you will paste into your text widget consists of two parts:

-In a nutshell, if you just copy the code above and paste it into a widget, it won’t work.
-Why?
-Because there are these things called “smart quotes” which mess everything up.
+If you copy the code above, change the phrases as indicated and paste it into a widget but it doesn’t work, it could be that you are falling victim to smart quotes.
 (Feel free to google if you’d like.
 I’ll spare you the details.)

-The bottom line is, it’s a bit of pain, but this is how I recommend making your code HTML-friendly:
+The bottom line is, it’s a bit of pain, but try this to make your code HTML-friendly:

 - So you copied the above code.

-- You pasted it into a text widget (as described at the beginning of Step 4).
+- You pasted it into a text widget.

 - Now, once you’ve pasted it in your widget, very carefully delete every quote (“) and re-type it.
-There are 6 total.
+If you see double quotes, turn it into a single quote.
 I suggest doing them one at a time and in order.
 Be sure not to add any spaces or extra characters in the process.

 - Save your widget.